Skip to Main Content

 Software Compatibility

-Most professional Icelandic facilities run current versions of Avid, Premiere, DaVinci Resolve, and Pro Tools.
+Here is the layout.
+Most pro Icelandic facilities run today's versions of Avid, Premiere, DaVinci Resolve, and Pro Tools.
 However, version mismatches can cause project compatibility issues.
 We always confirm software versions and plugin availability before booking facilities.
-Some boutique facilities specialize in specific software—this can be an advantage if you need deep expertise in particular tools, but limits your flexibility.
+Some boutique facilities specialize in specific software—this can be an advantage if you need deep expertise in specific tools.
+But limits your flexibility.

 Color Management Standards

-Icelandic facilities generally follow international color management standards (Rec.
+Here is how the work shapes up.
+Icelandic facilities mostly follow global color management standards (Rec.
 709, P3, Rec.
-2020), but calibration standards can vary.
-If your project will move between facilities, establish color management protocols upfront.
+2020), but calibration standards can differ.
+If your project will move between facilities, set up color management protocols upfront.
 We recommend creating reference images and having all facilities calibrate to the same standards.
-This prevents color shifts that require expensive correction later.
+This prevents color shifts that need costly correction later.

 Delivery Format Planning

-Different territories require different delivery formats.
-Icelandic broadcast has specific technical requirements, while international distribution demands different specs.
-Plan your delivery formats early and confirm all facilities in your workflow can meet these requirements.
-Nothing's more frustrating than discovering your chosen facility can't deliver the formats you need for international distribution.
+Here is how it adds up.
+Different areas need different delivery formats.
+Icelandic broadcast has specific tech needs, while global distribution demands different specs.
+Plan your delivery formats early and confirm all facilities in your workflow can meet these needs.
+Nothing's more frustrating than finding your chosen facility can't deliver the formats you need for global distribution.

 Managing International Post Workflows